 He does not do it that way, does He?
 He leaves us on earth and we have to live out the remainder of our life.
 And it is a life of overcoming and growth and it has an end in mind.
 That object toward which the remainder of our life is lived is becoming holy as He is holy.

 His work is not simply to preach the Gospel.
 That is only a tiny part of the work that He is doing.
 In order for one to do that effectively, one has to be becoming perfected in holiness.

-That is God.
+God is God.
 God is holy.
 We are to become God.
 We are to become holy.
 That is the emphasis in our lives from this point on.
-It (our life) is not a means of merely being saved but rather our life is to be pointed toward becoming holy.
+Our life is not a means of merely being saved but rather our life is to be pointed toward becoming holy.

 Mankind is a perverse creature.
 We are full of all kinds of sinful desires and wicked inclinations.
 If we were not that way, why would God say, "become holy?"
 We have to begin with the knowledge that we are perverse.

 We are so perverse that God's own record against us says that our "heart is deceitful above all things and desperately wicked."
 It means incurably wicked.
 "Who can know it," He says.
 God knows it, but do we know it?
 Not as well as we need to know it.